tetsushiwahaha/autonomous_pp/README.md

-# autonomous_pp2
+# autonomous_pp

 <img src="https://user-images.githubusercontent.com/52724526/85917890-02850300-b899-11ea-9cb4-6fed6b96509a.png" width=300px align="center">

-Display an orbit of the given autonomous ODE.
+Display a phase portrait of the given autonomous ODE.
 The right hand of the ODE is described into a setup file.